 |Hawksbill Sea Turtle

 The hawksbill turtle resides in tropical regions of the Atlantic and Pacific Oceans.
-At a young age, the turtles are unable to dive deep and reside mainly in floating sea plants.
+While still young, the turtles are unable to dive deep and reside mainly in floating sea plants.

 Admission of F$30 is valid through December 31 of the year of purchase.
 Tags should be purchased in advance from: